jaredvasquez/CNN-HowManyFingers/README.md

 The pretrained model used by the application is can be downloaded from google drive, linked above.

 ## Demo
 Demos with and without binary mask visible.
-Noise in images is coming from camera.
 ![](https://i.imgur.com/nbpeRgg.gif)
 ![](https://i.imgur.com/Ref2OVT.gif)